Delicious And Shocking: What You Can Expect From “Let’s Eat 3”

 Goo Dae Young

 He’s back!
-But this time things are little bit darker, as Goo Dae Young (Yoon Doojoon) is struggling with post traumatic stress, loss, and depression.
-But despite it all, he is still unable to suppress the desire to force his food opinions on others with dramatic flare.
+But this time things are a little bit darker, as Goo Dae Young (Yoon Doojoon) is struggling with post-traumatic stress, loss, and depression.
+But despite it all, he is still unable to suppress the desire to force his food opinions on others with dramatic flair.

 Goo Dae Young is an insurance salesman with a manipulative streak but general good will.
 He knows what to say to get what he wants, but he’s not your typical bad boy lead.
 In fact, he’s actually very caring towards others, which is really shown in how he treats people to meals and cares deeply about their satisfaction in food.
 So far, in the third season, he seems to have lost interest in Insurance which comes at a good time because his food blog has garnered interest and may lead to a new career!

 Quick to think and to act in an emergency, Lee Ji Woo (Baek Jin Hee) is an awesome nurse with a cute dog and a great house.
 That’s how she’s introduced in the beginning anyway, but we see a few cracks in her perfect exterior when it is revealed the poor girl has been eating at the hospital cafeteria exclusively!
 In this show, that’s basically evidence of a breakdown.
 Episode 2 gives us some insight into how close Ji Woo was to her mother in the past, which is different from what their relationship is like now.
 In a very sad turn, her mom doesn’t recognize her anymore, suffering from dementia and living in assisted care.
 Ji Woo also expresses a tense relationship with her stepsister, who we see living with her during their college days via flashbacks.

 In an amazing turn of events, it is revealed that Lee Ji Woo is actually the original food expert, introducing Dae Young to the world of lecturing their friends on the proper way to eat simple meals!

 Lee Joo Woo